 BlueZoo Count measures “visitors” at a moment in time and aggregates the number of “visits” over a period of time.
 Sensors report the probes from mobile phones several times each minute, keeping real time counts accurate.
 While the number of visitors is equal to the number of visits underway, the number of visits during the course of a day is generally much higher than the number of visitors at any time.

-In the example above, visits over this time period measure 7.
+In this example, visits over this time period measure 7.
 Visits over the first half of the time period shown measure 4, and visits over the second half measure 3.
 Unique visitors (indicated by color) measure 5.

 Our cloud service records historical values of the number of visitors (occupancy at a moment in time), visits begun, and visits ended at a fifteen-minute grain for subsequent analysis.